k2view-academy/K2View-Academy/articles/32_LU_storage/02_storage_management.md

     #MDB_DEFAULT_CACHE_PATH=/dev/shm/fdb_cache
     ~~~

-- MDB_DEFAULT_SCHEMA_CACHE_SIZE, defines the cache's size limit in bytes per schema for MicroDB instances.
+- MDB_DEFAULT_SCHEMA_CACHE_SIZE, defines the size limit of the cache in bytes per schema in the MicroDB.

 ### Changing the Location of the Cache
 Fabric enables users to modify the location of the cache per Logical Unit from the default product setting using the MDB_DEFAULT_CACHE_PATH variable in the **[fabricdb]** section of the **config.ini** and the LU Schema's **Cache Location** property as follows: